redouanebou/Algorithmic-Trading-Infrastructure/README.md

 ---

-## 🧠 Core Architecture: The "Hybrid Brain"
+## 🧠 Core Architecture :  The "Hybrid Brain"

 The decision engine uses a **"Committee of Experts"** structure: